 Happiness is worth working at.
 It takes a good bit of judgment and effort to place yourself where life can be satisfying.
-Only a considered philosophy and a good bit of discipline will allow us to keep our appetities in bounds and so be satisfied with what we have.
-I love the old folk saying: If someone tells you he is making a living, but it wouldn't hurt if things were a little better; ask him 'How do you know it wouldn't?'
-Only good judgment and discipline can keep us on the high road where the pleasures are not artificial but those of true accomplishment.
-Many who pursue happiness flee joy.
+Cnly a considered philosophy and a good bit of discipline can allow us to keep our appetites in bounds and so be satisfied with what we have.
+Given the inevitable and highly visible differences in people, homes and life styles, such restraint takes a good bit of doing.

-- Before I can relax and enjoy, I've got to have hope.
+- You've been talking up hope.
 Give me some reason to hope.
 Israel.
-Despite Auschwitz and Arab armies determined to drive the Yishuv into the sea,

-Jews created a modern state on a despoiled and neglected land.
-Israel is for us what the

-Phoenix was for the Greeks, a metaphor of the truth that civilization can rise from the ashes.

-- What if, God forbid, Israel should go under, what else do you have to offer?
+Despite Auschwitz and Arab armies determined to drive the Yishuv into the sea, Jews created a modern state on a despoiled and neglected land.
+Israel is for us what the Phoenix was for the Greeks, a symbol of the faith that civilization can rise from the ashes. - What if, God Forbid, Israel should go under, what else do you have to offer?

+Our Torah's messianic vision.

-Our Toran's Messianic vision. - I don't believe in all that business about plough shares and pruning hooks.
+- I don't believe in all that business about plough shares and pruning hooks.

 Neither do I, except as compelling poetry.
-I'll answer you, but let me do it my way.
+I'll answer you, but let me go at it my way.

 Rene Dubose writes a regular column in The American Scholar entitled "Despairing Optimist."
 I love the title because I identify with it.
 It suggests that to stay human we need to keep on working for a better world despite the suspicion that we may be building on quicksand.
 I approach the question of Israel-Arab peace in this spirit.
 I have no reason to believe that a treaty between Israel and Egypt will bring peace to the Middle East.
 Even if tourists are able to cross the common border and some bilateral trade agreements are worked out, a treaty will not assure peace.
-Cruel political realities and passions would remain.
+Treaties are simply pieces of paper routinely scrapped when they are no longer of benefit to one of the parties.
+Cruel political realities and pessions would remain.
 Governments can change.
 Prejudices can be stirred.
 Army divisions would still be massed on both sides of the border.
+Yet, a treaty would be a useful step.